-This is the capstone course in biology.
-It will provide an overview of topics important to biological research and allow students to apply information they have learned throughout the biology curriculum in a research setting.
+BIOLOGY RESEARCH METHODS This is the capstone course in biology.
+It will provide an overview of topics important to biological research and overview of topics important to biological research and allow students to apply information they have learned throughout the biology curriculum in a research setting.
 This course focuses on critical analysis of primary literature and data, as well as scientific communication in the form of both writing and presentations.
 Prerequisites: Biology major and senior standing, or instructor consent.
-Spring, annually.